philmikejones/beginning-mapping/handout.md

 ![Styling our map](images/le-thematic-map-jenks.png)

 The resulting thematic map shows life expectancy at birth for females for all London Boroughs (except City of London).
+If your map is uniform and just shows the colour for missing check the order of the layers in the Layers panel; `Life expectancy` should be above `Missing` to ensure it renders on top of the missing values.

 ![Life expectancy at birth for females by London Borough](images/le-london-jenks.png)